ayushdixit1-av/spotify-discord-bot/README.md

 python-3.9.18

-nixpacks.toml: (UPDATED - now empty as imageio-ffmpeg handles FFmpeg)
+nixpacks.toml: (UPDATED - simplified to only install ffmpeg via apt)

-# No special Nixpacks configuration needed for FFmpeg,
+[phases.setup]
-# as imageio-ffmpeg handles it directly within Python dependencies.
+apt_packages = ["ffmpeg"]

 Note: The start.sh file is no longer needed and should be removed from your repository.
-Also, you no longer need to set FFMPEG_PATH as an environment variable in Railway.

 4. Deploy on Railway
 Create a Git Repository: Initialize a Git repository in your project folder and push all the above files to a GitHub repository.